-If more than one person is hired on the same day, seniority preference will be established by final eligibility test score as posted on the official eligibility list by the Fire and Police Commission.
+If more than one person is hired on the same day, seniority preference will be established by final eligibility test score as posted on the official eligibility list by the Police Commission.
+Sergeants seniority is defined by "time in grade" (time as a Sergeant) as opposed to time on the job.

-Section 2.2 Probationary Period - New Employees
+Section 3.2 Probationary Period - New Employees

 All new employees and those hired after loss of seniority shall be considered probationary until they have completed a probationary period of twenty-four (24) months of work.
 Time absent from duty that is not credited for seniority purposes shall not apply toward satisfaction of the probationary period.
-During an employee's probationary period, the employee may be suspended, laid off or terminated in accordance with procedures established by the Board of Fire and Police Commission, without cause at the sole discretion of the Village.
-Such probationary employee shall have no recourse to the grievance procedure or to the Board of Police Commissioners to contest such a suspension, layoff or termination.
+During an employee's probationary period, the employee may be suspended, laid off or terminated in accordance with procedures established by the Board of Police Commissioners, without cause at the sole discretion of the Village.
+Such probationary employees shall have no recourse to the grievance procedure or to the Board of Police Commissioners to contest such a suspension, layoff or termination.

-Section 2.3 Application of Seniority
+Section 3.3 Application of Seniority